Luc Robitaille

 Luc Jean-Marie Robitaille (born February 17, 1966) is a Canadian-American professional ice hockey executive and former player who serves as president of the Los Angeles Kings of the National Hockey League (NHL).

-During his 19-season NHL career, Robitaille won the Stanley Cup in 2001–02 with the Detroit Red Wings, and played for the Pittsburgh Penguins and New York Rangers, but is most known for his 14 seasons (over three different stints) with the Los Angeles Kings.
+During his 19-season NHL career, Robitaille won the Stanley Cup in 2001–02 with the Detroit Red Wings, and played for the Pittsburgh Penguins and New York Rangers.
+He is most known for his 14 seasons (over three different stints) with the Los Angeles Kings, whom with he won the Calder Memorial Trophy as top rookie, and was named to eight NHL All-Star teams (five at First team and three at Second team).
 He served as the Kings' team captain during the 1992–93 season (while Wayne Gretzky was injured) and for the final two games of the 2005–06 season.
 Robitaille retired after the 2005–06 season as the highest-scoring left winger in NHL history and the holder of several Kings franchise records, along with numerous Kings playoff records.
 In 2017, Robitaille was named one of the "100 Greatest NHL Players" in history.

 Junior hockey career

-Robitaille was drafted by the Los Angeles Kings in the ninth round, 171st overall, of the 1984 NHL Entry Draft.
+Robitaille was drafted by the Los Angeles Kings in the ninth round, 171st overall, of the 1984 NHL entry draft.
 Many hockey experts expected Robitaille to be drafted late in the draft due to his poor skating ability.
 Robitaille himself has stated he had only had contact with one NHL team during his junior career, the Kings.
 He happened to be attending the 1984 draft (in the stands) and later introduced himself to first-year Kings general manager Rogie Vachon.

 Robitaille and former teammate Dave Taylor are the lowest NHL draft picks to have recorded 1,000 career points.
 During the 1984 NHL Entry Draft, the Kings drafted future Baseball Hall-of-Famer Tom Glavine in the fourth round, over 100 spots before Robitaille.

 Robitaille played junior hockey for the Hull Olympiques of the Quebec Major Junior Hockey League (QMJHL).
 In three seasons with the Olympiques from 1983 to 1986, Robitaille amassed 155 goals and 269 assists for 424 points in only 197 games, including winning the CHL Player of the Year with 191 points in 1985–86.
 In his honour, the QMJHL later created the Luc Robitaille Trophy, awarded to the team which scores the most goals each season.